 The Adult Resource Management (ARM) outreach and support services team works in collaboration with Psychiatric Emergency Services (PES) and Psychiatric Inpatient Services at San Mateo County Hospital, the Maguire Facility/Jail, Mental Health Association Spring Street Homeless Shelter, Shelter Network's shelters, Palm Avenue Detox (operated by Horizons Services), and the Mateo Lodge Mobile Support Team.
-The team will provide early identification, engagement, and case management services to seriously mentally ill (SMI) adults who are homeless or at risk of becoming homeless2.
+The team will provide early identification, engagement, and case management services to adults living with serious mental illness (SMI) who are homeless or at risk of becoming homeless2.

-The aim of the ARM program is to provide trauma-informed and culturally responsive mental health support to adult clients who are homeless or at risk of becoming homeless, are SMI, have co-occurring substance use or medical conditions, and are in need of the County's mental health in- and out-patient resources and psychiatric care.
+The aim of the ARM program is to provide trauma-informed and culturally responsive behavioral health support to adult clients who are homeless or at risk of becoming homeless, living with SMI, substance use challenges and/or medical conditions and need the County's behavioral health in- and out-patient resources and psychiatric care.
 This support consists of case management provided by the team's Mental Health Counselors (MHCs) out in the field.
 The team is comprised of four MHCs who work in the community throughout San Mateo County.
-As part of a Substance Abuse and Mental Health Services Administration (SAMHSA) block grant, the referrals are reviewed by the ARM supervisor for the Intensive Case Management (ICM) referrals, and the referrals from San Mateo County PES and the Facilities Utilization Management (FUM) team approve referrals to the ARM team for the Mental Health shelter beds, Crisis Residential, and the Social Rehabilitation facilities.
+As part of a Substance Abuse and Mental Health Services Administration (SAMHSA) block grant, the ARM supervisor reviews referrals from Intensive Case Management (ICM) and San Mateo County PES.
+The Facilities Utilization Management (FUM) team approve referrals to the ARM team for the Mental Health shelter beds, Crisis Residential, and the Social Rehabilitation facilities.
 Each MHC is assigned one or more specific subunit task.